xuezhidong/DomEx/README.md

    (1)Download ThreaDom package from http://zhanglab.ccmb.med.umich.edu/ThreaDom/ , or subimit your sequence online.
    (2)copy prediction result to Targetname.sd( for example T50.sd)
    (2)excute ./DomEx.pl -seqname Targetname

+About Domain nonreduntant library:
+   The library file is too large to upload to github.
+User can extract the single domain library from CATH,SCOP,Pfam for themselves, or downlaod from http://isyslab.info/DomEx.

 zhidong xue
 zdxue@hust.edu.cn